-An interesting addition to the small-SUV crossover ranks.
+An interesting addition to the small-SUV crossover ranks

-- Guaranteed reliability and quality
+- Strong reliability and quality expected

-- Four-wheel drive version bound to be capable
+- Four-wheel drive version should be capable

-But it retains Mitsubishi's core values: variable four-wheel drive and the promise that this SUV will survive a particularly testing nuclear winter.
+But it retains Mitsubishi's core values: variable four-wheel drive and the promise that this SUV will survive a particularly testing winter.

 Arresting styling from this SUV specialist

-What's under the skin?
+What's under the bonnet?

 What's it like inside?